 Have you ever run out of ideas with what to pack your child for lunch?
 Are they tired of eating the same thing every single day?
 Well, no need to worry as we have discovered some of the most popular lunches to pack for your kids when they go off to school!
 We believe that kids are no longer fans of cold lunches.
-Thus, we have compiled a list of four of the most popular (warm) lunches to pack for your kids.
+Thus, we have compiled a list of four of the most popular lunches to pack for your kids.
 I know what you may be thinking: how is the food supposed to stay warm throughout the day?
-The answer to that is by purchasing insulated, BPA-free dish ware such as bento boxes that will keep food both warm and safe from chemicals.
-With that said, here is our list of the most popular school lunches for your kids, including an entrée, three sides, and an optional dessert:
+The answer to that is by purchasing insulated, BPA-free dish ware such as bento lunch boxes that will keep food both warm and safe from chemicals.
+With that said, here is our list of the most popular lunches to pack for your kids when they go to school, including an entrée, three sides, and an optional dessert:

-A timeless classic, chicken nuggets have always been a kid favorite.
+A timeless classic, chicken nuggets have always been one of the most popular lunches among children.
 Not only are chicken nuggets a great source of protein, but they are also lower in calories than most people would expect.
 Children generally prefer nuggets that are in shapes, such as dinosaur nuggets, since they are fun to look at and taste amazing!
-They will stay well insulated in bento boxes due to their relatively small sizes; however, if you are concerned about the inside of the nugget not being cooked enough, you can always gently cut into the center of the nuggets to cook them better.
+They will stay well insulated in bento lunch boxes due to their relatively small sizes; however, if you are concerned about the inside of the nugget not being cooked enough, you can always gently cut into the center of the nuggets to cook them better.
 All in all, chicken nuggets are a great food option that can be paired with almost any side.

 Though they taste great with nearly everything, we would recommend a few healthy sides that your kids can eat alongside their chicken nuggets.
 For starters, green beans seem to pair fairly well with nuggets.
 Drain them before you serve them to your kids, however, so that they don’t make a mess.
 Another healthy choice would be a baked potato.
 While they may not be mashed as kids would prefer, they can certainly be cut up to where your kids can eat them easier.
 Lastly, we recommend a fruit such as sliced apples or strawberries since they are easy to eat with hands.
 As an optional dessert, a small brownie would be most ideal to go along with chicken.